-Accommodation can be organised at the student dormitory.
-The exact terms and conditions of summer accommodation and the price of a bed per person will be known in April of 2019.
+Accommodation can be organised at the student dormitory (studentski dom) in twin rooms.
 The student dormitory is operated by the University of Zagreb’s Student Centre (Studentski centar, SC), an independent organisation whose management sets deadlines and prices for accommodation (independently of the School).
 The School organisers can only assist students seeking accommodation at the dormitory in making a reservation.

-Please note!
-The total cost of accommodation at the student dormitory must be paid immediately upon arrival at the dormitory, payable in cash in Croatian kunas (HRK).
+The total cost of accommodation at the student dormitory must be paid immediately upon arrival at the dormitory, payable in cash in euros.

 Other accommodation – Along with hotels, Zagreb also offers hostels and private accommodation.

 Attendees are required to organise their own accommodation in these facilities (see the web site www.zagreb-touristinfo.hr and others).